GPS Tracker For Excavator

 Stop losing equipment.
 Stop wasting time.

-You can take control of your excavators and keep your business running smoothly — no more guessing where your machines are or who’s using them.
+Take control of your excavators and keep your business running smoothly — no more guessing where your machines are or who's using them.

 • Easy ways to install discreet trackers that survive tough job site conditions